-Researchers at the University of California, Riverside have created nano silicon anodes for high-performance lithium-ion batteries out of waste glass bottles.
-As li-ion batteries found in most major devices, people use on a daily basis.
+Researchers at the University of California, Riverside, have created nano silicon anodes for high-performance lithium-ion batteries from waste glass bottles.
+As li-ion batteries are found in most major devices, people use them daily.
 They could also contribute to better batteries for electric and hybrid vehicles.
-Researchers hope that the batteries will extend the range of electric vehicles and plug-in hybrid electric vehicles.
+Researchers hope the batteries will extend the range of electric and plug-in hybrid electric vehicles.

-In today’s date, billions of glass bottles end up in landfills every year.
-It enables the researcher to think over silicon dioxide in waste beverage bottles that could provide high purity silicon nanoparticles for lithium-ion batteries.
+Today, billions of glass bottles end up in landfills every year.
+It enables the researcher to think about silicon dioxide in waste beverage bottles that could provide high purity silicon nanoparticles for lithium-ion batteries.

 Scientists created anodes by using a three-step process.
 The process involved crushing and grinding the glass bottles into a fine white power.
 It transformed silicon dioxide into nanostructured silicon.
-The process also coated nanoparticles with carbon that improves their stability and energy storage properties.
+The process also coated nanoparticles with carbon, which improves their stability and energy storage properties.

 As an outcome, the batteries greatly outperformed traditional batteries in laboratory tests.
 The batteries also demonstrated excellent electrochemical performance with a capacity of ~1420 mAh/g at a C/2 rate after 400 cycles.

 Changling Li, a graduate student, said, “One glass bottle provides enough nano silicon for hundreds of coin cell batteries or three-five pouch cell batteries.
 We started with a waste product that was headed for the landfill and created batteries that stored more energy, charged faster, and were more stable than commercial coin cell batteries.
 Hence, we have very promising candidates for next-generation lithium-ion batteries.”